dermotte/itec-webpage-mlux/courses/topics-cg-ws23.md

 # Advanced Topics in Computer Graphics

 This course will dive into specific topics in the broad area of computer graphics.
 We will focus on (i) procedurally generated content (PCG) and (ii) AR/VR.
 The course will require a significant amount of practical work, so programming knowledge is required.
 We will implement standard algorithms for PCG in computer games and put them to use in a VR environment.
 The web page will be updated continuously.
-Grading is based on (i) mandatory assignments, (ii) a final project including a video demo and a written report, and (iii) a final exam.
+Grading is based on (i) mandatory assignments and (ii) a final project including a video demo and a written report.

 Find the lecture schedule at [the AAU Campus System](https://campus.aau.at/studium/course/116873).
 All courses start s.t. in [Klagenfurt local time](https://www.timeanddate.com/worldclock/austria/klagenfurt) if not otherwise noted.
 Slides are available online (see below).